Arizona Research Center

 This easy-to-use online interactive advocacy and research tool organizes and gives access to 5 years of research as well as the latest developments in the fields of peace, development and international gun control

 Training in Nonviolent communications, conflict resolution and resistance are the specialty of Nonviolence International.
-Here we study the theory and good and best practices of the topic.
+Here we study the theory and best practices of the topic.

-Join David Kirshbaum on his diffrent speaking tours:
+Join David Kirshbaum on his various speaking tours:

 View our schedule of speaking engagements on the topics of Peacebuilding and the Culture of Peace.